The computational linguistics program at Stanford is one of the oldest in the country, and offers a wide range of

-Together with the Computer Science Department, our department houses a wide variety of research labs, reading groups, and informal workshops on computational linguistics, and we also maintain close ties with the wide variety of companies working on computational linguistic applications in the surrounding Silicon Valley area.
+Together with the Computer Science Department, our department houses a wide variety of research labs, reading groups, and informal workshops on computational linguistics, and we also maintain close ties with industrial natural language processing work in Silicon Valley.
 For more information, see the Stanford Natural Language Processing Group and the CSLI Pragmatics Lab.